Prof. Dr. Ralf Brederlow

 Academic Career and Research Areas

 Prof. Ralf Brederlow‘s (*1970) research area are integrated CMOS circuit designs and intelligent sensor systems.
-By deploying analog and digital integrated circuits small and simple sensors can be connected to more precise, versatile, but also more flexible sensor systems.
+By deploying analog and digital integrated circuits, principles of artificial intelligence, and by using small and simple sensors, the virtual system can be assembled to a much more precise, versatile, but also more flexible sensor system.

-- Elected to ‚Distinguished Member Technical Staff‘ Texas Instruments in 2011 for his contributions to the ultra-low power micro-controller product family MSP430Fxxx and the definition of the ultra-low energy technology of the next product family MSP430FR5xx.
+- Elected to ‚Distinguished Member Technical Staff‘ Texas Instruments in 2011 for his extraordinary contributions to the ultra-low energy micro-controller product family MSP430.

-- Several industrial awards for products Ralf Brederlow contributed as design and concept lead – e.g. ‚IDTechEx Award‘ 2011 ‘Best Technology Development of Energy Harvesting’ for the FRAM product family MSP430FRxxx - i.e. for the robustness under unclear power supply conditions; Embedded Award‘ 2009 ‚Best Technology Category Hardware‘ for the product family MSP430F5xx and its ultra low power capabilities; or the Texas Instruments ASP 2008 Customer Excellence Award for the product MSP430L092 (first micro-controller for battery voltages below 1V).
+- Several industrial awards for products Ralf Brederlow has had lead contributions – e.g. ‚IDTechEx Award‘ 2011 ‘Best Technology Development of Energy Harvesting’ for the FRAM product family MSP430FRxxx - i.e. for the robustness under unclear power supply conditions; Embedded Award‘ 2009 ‚Best Technology Category Hardware‘ for the product family MSP430F5xx and its ultra low power capabilities.

-- ‘Best Paper Award’ European Symposium on Reliability of Electron Devices 1998
+- Co-Laureate of the ‘Best Paper Award’ European Symposium on Reliability of Electron Devices (1998)

 Baumann A, Jung M, Huber K, Arnold M, Sichert C, Schauer S, Brederlow R: "A MCU platform with embedded FRAM achieving 350nA current consumption in real-time clock mode with full state retention and 6.5µs system wakeup time".
 2013 Symposium on VLSI Circuits.
 Kyoto, Japan.
 12-14 June 2013; 202-203.Abstract